 Our Stage 1 projects have included:

-The Mental Health Acute Inpatient Service currently under construction on Chelmsford Ave will provide a fit-for-purpose environment for the delivery of person-centred, contemporary models of mental health care.
+The Mental Health Acute Inpatient Service on Chelmsford Ave provides a fit-for-purpose environment for the delivery of person-centred, contemporary models of mental health care.

-Designed to reflect a residential environment, this purpose-built unit will give consumers access to internal courtyards, gardens and outdoor areas, and multiple barbecue areas for families, to support their recovery and wellbeing.
+Designed to reflect a residential environment, this purpose-built unit gives consumers access to internal courtyards, gardens and outdoor areas, and multiple barbecue areas for families, to support their recovery and wellbeing.

 We have partnered with health consumers, carers and expert clinicians to ensure the unit provides a safe space to improve wellbeing.

-The Mental Health Acute Inpatient Service is expected to open in mid-late 2023 and will mark the completion of stage one of the Ipswich Hospital Expansion.
+The Mental Health Acute Inpatient Service marks the completion of Stage 1 of the Ipswich Hospital Expansion project.

-Once the new Mental Health Acute Inpatient Service is open and operational, the current Mental Health Unit at Ipswich Hospital will be demolished.
-This land will be held in reserve for future development as part of Stage 2.
+In 2024, the current Mental Health Unit at the Ipswich Hospital will be demolished, and the land reserved for future development as part of Stage 2 of the Ipswich Hospital Expansion project.

 West Moreton Health is working towards increasing our capacity to deliver more complex specialist care to the community.
 This will allow consumers to be treated closer to home instead of travelling outside the region for essential healthcare.
 Currently, one in three consumers are treated elsewhere.